RSM-git/mlops_fake_real_news/reports/README.md

 > Answer:

 We implemented multiple tests, which focused on different acpects of the code.
 Primarily we did unittests on the dataset, because there was alot fiddeling around with it.
-While these unit tests for the data was very useful before writing the gitactions, we were unable to run them through gitactions as we have quite a few certificates that needs to be stores as github secrets, but we had trouble making it work on our repo.
+While these unit tests for the data was very useful before writing the gitactions, we were unable to run them through Git actions as we have quite a few certificates that needs to be stores as github secrets, but we had trouble making it work on our repo.

 ### Question 8